CoFH/cofh.github.io/docs/thermal-foundation/cinnabar/index.md

 ---------

 ### Pulverizer
-{% include recipe-table.html type='pulverizer' recipes=page.recipes.pulverizer no-result=true %}
+{% include recipe-table.html type='pulverizer-te5' recipes=page.recipes.pulverizer no-result=true %}

 ### Fluid Transposer
 If another mod registers a cinnabar ore block, it can be processed into 2 pieces